US judge orders immediate release of detained Brazilian boy

 Jesse Bless, an attorney from Jeff Goldman Immigration in Boston, one of two firms representing Souza, said some parents who are trying to get their children placed with friends or relatives in the U.S. are being asked by the government to provide, along with fingerprints of relatives, utility bills and lease information, which many newly arrived immigrants don't have.

 Souza and her son were separated after she requested asylum, arguing her life was in danger in her native Brazil.
-"I came out of necessity," she told the AP.
+"I came out of necessity," she said in an interview with The Associated Press on Wednesday.

 "I missed you so much," she said in Portuguese.